How to Generating DB Specification from Database>

 Select MS SQL

-4. Press the green down arrow button next to Driver file field to download the driver in case you don't have one.
+4. Click the green down arrow button next to the Driver file field to download the driver if you don't have one.

 Download JDBC driver

-• Note that you need to have Internet connection as well as administrator permission in order to download and install the driver file.
+• Note that you will need an internet connection and administrator permission to download and install the driver file.

-5. Fill in the Hostname, port number, Database name as well as the User name and Password for connecting to your database server.
+5. Fill in the Hostname, port number, Database name, as well as the User name and Password to connect to your database server.

 Specify database connection

-6. Click Test Connection to confirm the correctness of connection settings.
+6. Click Test Connection to confirm that the connection settings are correct.
 Click Next to proceed.

 Select schema

-8. Click Next again in the Selecting Tables page to reverse all the tables in our database to ER model.
+8. Click Next again in the Selecting Tables page to reverse-engineer all the tables in your database to an ER model.

 Select Tables

-9. Have a review on the entities and columns which have been generated, then click Finish to complete the process.
+9. Review the entities and columns that have been generated, then click Finish to complete the process.

 Preview tables to reverse

-Now, your database has been reversed to an ER model in the project.
-We can then move on to visualize them into an ERD, so that we can have better understanding of it.
-We can create multiple context sensitive ERDs and each focus on a small part of the database, so that they can be read and understood more easily.
-To create context sensitive ERDs:
+Now that your database has been reverse-engineered into an ER model in the project, you can visualize it as an ERD to better understand it.
+You can create multiple context-sensitive ERDs, each focusing on a small part of the database, so that they can be read and understood more easily.
+To create context-sensitive ERDs:

 1. By default, a new ERD has been automatically created.
-Let's rename it to Order and use it to model the entities related to the order processing of our shop.
-With the Reversed Entities window opened, double click on the diagram name in breadcrumb and enter Order as new name.
+Let's rename it to Order and use it to model the entities related to your shop's order processing.
+With the Reversed Entities window open, double-click on the diagram name in the breadcrumb and enter Order as the new name.

 Rename diagram